ManwaOkal/MyWeb/design-plan/design-journey.md

 > Briefly explain who the intended audience is for your website.
 Be specific and justify why this audience is appropriate for your site's topic.

 My site's audience will mainly be anyone who has an ardent desire to learn how to code but do not know where to start from and any potential future employer in need of a web developer.
-I will also be targetting donors to help me in my course of bringing programming skills to Africa.
+I will also be targetting donors to help me in my course of bringing programming skills to the door of every Kenyan home.

 ### Audience Goals (Milestone 1)